-The charges were in relation to an alleged conflict at the hospital that was caught on camera.
-Police say it's what the video doesn't show that tells a different story.
+JACKSONVILLE, Fla. – A mother claims police brutalized her 21-year-old son during an arrest Wednesday at a Jacksonville hospital that was caught on camera.
+But police say it's what the video doesn't show that tells a different story.

-Nyman's family told News4Jax that he was out of control at UF Health Jacksonville and they called police.
-The family said the way he was taken into custody was an instance of police "brutality."
+Daniel Nyman is the man seen in the video being taken into custody by police.
+His family tells News4Jax that he was out of control at UF Health Jacksonville and they called police.
+But now the family says the way he was taken into custody was police "brutality."

 According to the Jacksonville Sheriff's Office, Nyman continually swore at a police officer, who was telling him to leave.
 But Julie Yarbrough, Nyman's mother, says the way he was arrested was too brutal.

-The video shows an officer forcibly taking Nyman down, then his mother rushes toward them and, at that point, she's taken down by another officer.
+The video shows an officer forcible taking Nyman down, then his mother rushes toward them and, at that point, she's taken down by another officer.

-According to the police report, both Officer T. James and Nyman appear to accuse each other of spitting.
+According to the police report, both the officer and Nyman appear to accuse each other of spitting.
 During the takedown, Yarbrough says the officer was pushing her son’s face into the concrete, and she ran over because he recently had jaw surgery.

 "First thing he started doing was grinding his head into the cement, which is where his broken jaw and all was.
 My dad was screaming, 'He has a broken jaw.'
 I was screaming, 'He has a broken jaw.'
 The guy, like I said, used way too much restraint.
 My son is smaller then I am," Yarbrough said.

-News4Jax has learned that Nyman has had recent problems with police, finding that the April arrest was the second time that he’s been committed for psychiatric evaluation in the last few weeks.
+News4Jax has learned that Nyman has had recent problems with police, finding Wednesday's arrest was the second time that he’s been committed for psychiatric evaluation in the last few weeks.

 Gil Smith, News4Jax crime and safety analyst, says the cussing at the officer before the takedown in not illegal, but if he threatened the officer, a takedown is warranted.